CRA Project Highlights

 Summer Youth Enrichment Program (SYEP)

 Through the CRA and numerous local non-profit organizations, the SYEP offers paid internships to high school youth focusing on providing real world working experience and developing business etiquette skills to aid with future career success.
+There have been 158 successful summer youth employment participants.

 Qualified Targeted Industry Incentive Program